RedsqwareAM001/scte-website-system-integegrations-plan/docs/Integrations.md

 * __Resiliency__

    When part of your architecture fails, it doesn’t need to take the entire system down with it.
 Message queues decouple processes, so if a process that is processing messages from the queue fails, messages can still be added to the queue to be processed when the system recovers.
-This ability to accept requests that will be retried or processed at a later date is often the difference between an inconvenienced customer and a frustrated customer.
+This ability to accept requests that will be retired or processed at a later date is often the difference between an inconvenienced customer and a frustrated customer.

 * __Delivery Guarantees__